The first step for a new business or an existing business coming out with a new product line is to define the customer segment they are targeting.

 4. Diversified – You have one business model, but it serves two unrelated customer segments.
 For example, Wilson Sporting Goods sells sporting goods.
 One customer might be a football player.
 People who play football generally are young men.
 Wilson Sporting Goods also sells tennis equipment.
 Tennis players are generally older and can be both male and female.
 As you can see, Wilson Sporting Goods has the same business model, but two very different customers.

 5. Multi-Sided – You serve two independent customers related by your product or service.
-For example, credit card companies have two types of customers: merchants and card holders.
+For example, credit card companies have two types of customers: merchants and cardholders.
 Their business model addresses both of these customers, but with different sides of the same platform.
-Consignment shops and eBay are another good example of multi-sided customer segments as they serve both buyers and sellers with a single product/service.
+Consignment shops and eBay are other good examples of multi-sided customer segments as they serve both buyers and sellers with a single product/service.